exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

-A stronger argument against it is the memory footprint for a dictionary, which takes a great deal of memory to store a hash table: lists or tuples are much smaller.
+A stronger argument against it is the memory footprint for a dictionary, which takes a great deal of memory to store a hash table.
+Lists or tuples are much smaller.

 Finally, a dictionary provides a map to give random access mapping keys to values.
 However, that is not the prolem we face here: we are performing a sequential traverse of the keys.
 The dictionary isn't well suited for sequential access, and the problem doesn't require random access.
 This problem is not a good showcase for a dictionary.

 ### What to look for